 4.4.2.1 S-102 Coverages

 The major components of the Bathymetric Surface product are the coverages.
-At a minimum a Bathymetric Surface product must have two coverages.
+At a minimum a Bathymetric Surface product must have two coverages, elevation and uncertainty.
 The general structure of each is defined in IHO S-100 Part 8 as a georectified grid.
-Metadata defining the axes, dimensions, and geolocation parameters are found in the metadata MD_GridSpatialRepresentation and other classes defined in ISO 19115.
+Spatial metadata parameters are defined in S102_StructureMetadataBlock.
 Furthermore, the two coverages are co-located.
-Each of these contains a two-dimensional matrix organized in row major order, and starting from the south-western most data point, where each value is defined to be at an exactly specified geographic point (or grid node), hence negating the need for horizontal uncertainties.
+Each of these contains a two-dimensional matrix organized in row major order, and starting from the south-western most data point, where each value is defined to be at an exactly specified geographic point (or grid node).

 The units of the elevation values are metres, and the sign convention is for z to be positive for values above the vertical datum.
 The reference vertical datum for the surface is one of the mandatory Metadata items.
 This sign convention follows directly from the right-hand coordinate system definition to which the standard adheres.